Mambises: Origin

 The word mambí is of Afro-Antillean origin but the exact etymology is unknown.
-It is first recorded early in the annexation of the Dominican Republic to Spain (1861-1865), when it was some kind of deferential title given by friends and neighbors to Manuel de Frías, a septuagenarian Afro-Dominican farmer arrested by the Spanish for promoting disobedience against the colonizers.
+It is first recorded early in the annexation of the Dominican Republic to Spain (1861-1865), when it was a deferential title given by friends and neighbors to Manuel de Frías, a septuagenarian Afro-Dominican farmer arrested by the Spanish for inciting disobedience against the colonizers.
 Frías, who was in his thirties when Haitian president Jean-Pierre Boyer conquered the Republic of Spanish Haiti in 1822 and abolished slavery, was convinced that the Spanish were going to reintroduce it, despite their reassurances to the contrary.
 After Frías escaped from prison, rumors of the reinstatement of slavery extended to the central and northern part of the island, where the Dominican Restoration War began on August 1863.
 The Dominican insurgents were called mambises.

 Due to their lack of military gear and artillery, the Dominican mambises fought a guerrilla war armed mostly with machetes, cavalry lances, and few rifles.
 After the Spanish defeat in 1865, several Dominicans that had supported Spain and the pro-annexation president Pedro Santana left for Spanish Cuba, where many tried to join the Spanish Army unsuccessfully.
 Following the outbreak of the Ten Years' War in 1868, they joined the Cuban Liberation Army instead, providing its initial training and leadership.

 Noting the similar tactics and weapons used by the Cuban insurgents, the Spanish also called them mambises.
 Though this was meant to be derogatory, the Cubans accepted and started using the name themselves.

 Some sources claim a Congolese origin.
 According to Esteban Montejo's Biography of a Runaway Slave, a mambí is the child of a monkey crossed with a buzzard.